 We have never yet released a version of NASM with any known bugs.
 That doesn't usually stop there being plenty we didn't know about, though.
-Any that you find should be reported to hpa@zytor.com.
+Any that you find should be reported firstly via the bugtracker at https://sourceforge.net/projects/nasm/ (click on "Bugs"), or if that fails then through one of the contacts in section 1.2.